 - Assist with weekly production of our e-newsletter;

-- Copy editing written materials; and
+- Copy editing written materials;

 - Reach out to campaign members with strategic opportunities to advance safer streets.

 Secondary Roles and Responsibilities:

 - Writing press releases, media advisories, and campaign emails;